 #2 Small Size Font Used for Clear Sticker Paper (you cut out closely around text).
 File here: Small Size Font Free Printable Labels for use on Clear Sticker Paper

-#3 Large Size Font Used for White Sticker Paper (you cut along line border or smaller) File Here:
+#3 Large Size Font Used for White Sticker Paper (you cut along line border or smaller) File Here: Large Size Font Used for white sticker paper.

 #4 Small Size Font Used for White Sticker Paper (you cut along line border or smaller).
-File Here:
+File Here: Small size font used for white sticker paper.

 - You cannot edit and create labels on an iphone or ipad.
 You have to be on a computer.